queerviolet/exercise.therapist/README.js.md

 ## 5. Stretch: String hash interpolation in Javascript ##

 How are you inserting responses into their canned templates?
 Are you annoyed that Javascript doesn't have a `%` operator, like Ruby does?
-(I am).
+I am.
+Let's fix it!

 As a stretch, write a `fmt(str, values)` function that mimics the basic functionality of Ruby's `%` operator: